 “Centipede!
 We should smoke more!”

 “Oh yeah.
 We smoked centipede.”
 He watched Faith shape her ears.
-They were felted with velveteen hair.
-“Smoke more without me.
+“You can smoke without me.
 I don’t like being bullied by a bird.”

 Faith gasped with glee.
 Kicking frost had formed a fluttery tail behind her.
 “Oh, hohoho!
 Look at this!”
-When her tail extended past the lee left by Jay it was almost stolen by the breeze.
+When her tail left the lee left by Jay it was almost stolen by the breeze.
 She huddled on her haunches in safety.
 “Can you sculpt yourself, JayJay?”

 “BugBird seems to have a handle on it.”
 Faith watched the Mountain’s Heart drag the Zephyr through the sky.
 “Do you think Dainty and BeatBax can hear us talk?”